ibm-cloud-docs/vpc/vpn-onprem.md

 - [Connecting to a strongSwan peer](/docs/vpc?topic=vpc-strongswan-config)
 - [Connecting to a Vyatta peer](/docs/vpc?topic=vpc-vyatta-config)

+The configurations listed are fully tested and supported by IBM.
+If you plan to use an on-premises VPN gateway peer other than those listed, IBM Support can assist in troubleshooting your configuration, but cannot guarantee a resolution.
+{: note}

 ## Checking the status of the secure connection
 {: #check-connection-status}

 You can check the status of your connection in the {{site.data.keyword.cloud_notm}} console.
-On the VPN for VPC page, select your VPN gateway and click **Connections** from the navigation pane on the left side of the page.
+On the VPN for VPC page, select your VPN gateway and click **Connections** from the navigation pane on the left of the page.

 You can also test the connection by doing a ping from a virtual server instance in your VPC to a server in the on-premises network.